-The Total Loan Value for Small Dollar Consumer Loans must be no less than \$500 and no greater than \$5,000.
+The Total Loan Value for Small Dollar Consumer Loans must be no less than \$500 and no greater than \$5,000.As noted in the BEA Program NOFA, eligible responsible Small Dollar Consumer loans must have a loan term of 90 days or more.
 Applicants must enter each loan as separate transactions in AMIS, along with the associated address.